celesteh/Immrama/Raspberry_README.md

 * `sudo chmod 666 /var/www/html/conductor/config.ini`

 ### Building Inkscape
-* First inkscape--version!
+* First `inkscape --version`!
 If the number is at or ABOVE 0.91, stop.
 Otherwise, carry on.
 * `sudo nano /etc/apt/sources.list`
   * Uncomment the line with deb-src in it
 * `sudo apt-get update && sudo nice apt-get upgrade -y`